ansman/kotshi/README.md

 * `@KotshiConstructor` should be used when there are multiple constructors in the class.
 Place it on the primary constructor.
 * `@KotshiJsonAdapterFactory` makes Kotshi generate a JsonAdapter factory.
 Should be placed on an abstract class that implements `JsonAdapter.Factory`.
 * `@JsonDefaultValue` used for enabling default values (see [below](#default-values))
+* `@JsonDefaultValueString` used for specifying default values for String properties inline
+* `@JsonDefaultValueBoolean` used for specifying default values for Boolean properties inline
+* `@JsonDefaultValueByte` used for specifying default values for Byte properties inline
+* `@JsonDefaultValueChar` used for specifying default values for Char properties inline
+* `@JsonDefaultValueShort` used for specifying default values for Short properties inline
+* `@JsonDefaultValueInt` used for specifying default values for Int properties inline
+* `@JsonDefaultValueLong` used for specifying default values for Long properties inline
+* `@JsonDefaultValueFloat` used for specifying default values for Float properties inline
+* `@JsonDefaultValueDouble` used for specifying default values for Double properties inline

 ### Default values
 You can use default values by first annotating a function, field, constructor or enum type with the annotation